gorenje/sysmlv2-jupyter-docker/README.md

 3. Run `make build` to check that all dockerfiles build locally.
 Make sure that Docker is running locally.
 4. In a terminal window, run `make spin-up` to start a Jupyter server locally.
 5. In another termainal window, run `make update-testsuite` to update all the test notebooks in the repository.
 This also retrieves the notebooks from the Docker images and, in the end, there is a commit similar to this [one](https://github.com/gorenje/sysmlv2-jupyter-docker/commit/3597bc3cc1fa2375163b562b02765b4640e3af22).
 6. Create a new branch for the release, something like `release-2021-03` ain't bad :smiley:.
-On that branch, remove all github actions so that only the one for hte branch is left, i.e. [this commit](https://github.com/gorenje/sysmlv2-jupyter-docker/commit/5bba34afa7817098f8f5f2477cf076c9641d9703).
+On that branch, remove all github actions so that only the one for the branch is left, i.e. [this commit](https://github.com/gorenje/sysmlv2-jupyter-docker/commit/5bba34afa7817098f8f5f2477cf076c9641d9703).
 7. Push main and the new branch to github.
 8. Done.